-Spot market, also known as cash market or physical market, is a place where financial instruments or commodities are sold for cash and delivered immediately or within a short period of time.
+Spot market, also known as the cash market or physical market, is a place where financial instruments or commodities are sold for cash and delivered immediately or within a short period.
 Unlike in a futures market, in a spot market, delivery takes place no later than within 2 business days of the transaction date.
 A fine example of a commodity traded in a spot market is crude oil.
 It’s sold at the current price and delivered later.

 Instruments traded in a spot market include

 Realizing that transfer of funds between the buyer and the seller may take some time, the parties agree to the trade right now.
 By placing their buy and sell orders, the parties create a spot price.
 A spot price is a price at which an asset can be sold and bought at a specified time and in a specified place.

 All financial markets fall into two main types, spot markets, and forward markets.
 A forward market is an over-the-counter market where assets are bought and sold for future delivery.
 In other words, a transaction between the parties is contracted today and implemented in the future.

 Here are the major characteristics of a spot market:

 - currency exchange rates are fixed and unified;

 - prices are directly affected by the current supply/demand ratio;

 - prices are more volatile than in a forward market.